 The Washington lemon law covers a new motor vehicle that:

-- Is primarily designed for the transportation of persons or property over the public highways;
+- Is self-propelled and primarily designed for the transportation of persons or property over the public highways; and

-- Was originally purchased or leased at retail from a new motor vehicle dealer or leasing company in Washington; and
+- Was originally purchased or leased at retail from a new motor vehicle dealer or leasing company in Washington.

 "New motor vehicle" includes a motorcycle, a truck with a gross vehicle weight rating of less than 19,000 pounds, the self-propelled vehicle and chassis of a motor home, and a demonstrator or lease-purchase vehicle sold with a manufacturer’s warranty.